May is certainly busy in Japan, with a whole flurry of festivals just in the first week!

 Photo by Nikko City Tourism Association

 For samurai lovers, there’s only one place for you to be this month, and that’s Tochigi.
-With 1,200 participants all dressed in full samurai costume, the procession takes place on the second day of the Nikko Toshogu Shrine Grand Festival.
-They escort mikoshi to a hall in the shrine grounds and will give you an idea of what the shogun’s army may have looked like.
+Featuring 1,200 participants all dressed in full samurai costume, the procession takes place on the second day of the Nikko Toshogu Shrine Grand Festival.
+They escort mikoshi to a hall in the shrine grounds, and will give you an idea of what the shogun’s army may have looked like.

 Tōhoku events